michalpodlecki/spree-flexible-weight-rate/README.md

 SpreeFlexibleWeightRate
 =======================

-This designed to add weight based shipping to Spree.
-This provides a simple flexible weight calculator using the following system.
-It's designed for shipping methods which have the following characteristics
+This gem is designed in order to add weight based shipping to Spree.
+It provides a simple flexible weight calculator using the following system.
+It's designed for shipping methods which have the following characteristics:

-The first X weight costs Y amount, each additional X weight costs Z amount.
+the first X weight costs Y amount, each additional X weight costs Z amount.

 Example